decretist/Dissertation/Chapter4/chapter4.md

 as 1, that of the second most frequent word as 2, and so on.)
 As a consequence, assuming words are weighted in proportion to their frequency of occurrence in the corpus, every marginal word has less value as evidence than the word before it.
-Some stylometric techniques, such as Burrows's Delta, weight each word from a corpus of texts equally, but such choices need to be made with an informed awareness of the trade-offs involved.
+Stylometric techniques such as Burrows's Delta, which takes the mean of word frequency z-scores for an arbitrary number of words, have the effect of weighting each selected word from a corpus of texts equally.
+Such choices, however, need to be made with an informed awareness of the trade-offs involved.
 The second reason is that every marginal word is less likely to be a function word, and more likely to be a content word.
 Twenty-four out of the thirty most frequent words from Gratian's *dicta* are function words potentially suitable for use in stylometric analysis, but only 64 out of the 250 most frequent words.

 ### Zipf's law